nagi1/ahmednagi.com/articles/20180227 Drag&Drop made easy/index.md

 ---
+disqus: ghost-5a952ce3191ea008997df9aa
+title: Drag&Drop reordering made easy
 permalink: drag-drop-made-easy
+subtitle: subtitle
+date: 2018-02-28T09:47:00.000Z
 image: /covers/drag-drop-made-easy.jpg
+description: >-
-description: When you need a quick drag&drop that reorders your data in VueJS as well as elements in the DOM.
+  When you need a quick drag&drop that reorders your data in VueJS as well as elements in the DOM.
-tags: ['Vue']
+tags:
-date: 2018-02-28T09:47:00Z
-disqus: ghost-5a952ce3191ea008997df9aa
+  - Vue
 ---

 # Drag&Drop reordering made easy